amacgregor/amgr_phx/content/posts/20200413-the-thing-most-developers-get-wrong-on-interviews.md

 title: "The Thing Most Developers Get Wrong On Interviews",
 category: "Career",
 tags: ["career","soft skills","interviewing"],
-description: 'Most developers focus a lot on technical skills but often fail to prepare for the most basic of soft skills interviews'
+description: "Most developers focus a lot on technical skills but often fail to prepare for the most basic of soft skills interviews"
 }
 ---